Safeguarding Policy

 Disclosures made by an activity participant, family member or external agency

-During a disclosure of alleged abuse, staff or volunteers should always explain that they are required to share this information with the Company Chair.
-Where the Company Chair is allegedly involved in the incident, staff or volunteers must explain that they are required to inform them.
-If it is possible and appropriate, staff or volunteers should make notes at the time of the disclosure, noting what the person actually says using their own words and phrases.
+During a disclosure of alleged abuse, Team members should always explain that they are required to share this information with the Company Chair.
+Where the Company Chair is allegedly involved in the incident, workers or volunteers must explain that they are required to inform them.
+If it is possible and appropriate, workers or volunteers should make notes at the time of the disclosure, noting what the person actually says using their own words and phrases.
 A full record of the disclosure must be made as soon as possible, and always within 24 hours.

 Consent